linasmnew/react-graceful-image/README.md

 }
 ```

-**3**: Below code snippet will load the given image, while the image loads it will display a light grey (default) SVG placeholder.
+**3**: Below code snippet will display a light grey (default) SVG placeholder, if it is within the visible viewport then it will load the actual given image and fade it in once it is done loading.
 If loading the image fails, then it will retry loading the image again for a maximum of 15 times, with initial delay of 3 seconds which will then increase to 6 seconds, then to 9 seconds, then to 12 seconds, and so on.

 ```js
 import React, { Component } from 'react'